 Whether you have one person in charge of updating the shop’s portfolio site, or your team all manage separate portfolios, here are a few options that are easy to use and cater to beautiful imagery and mobile friendly designs:

-1. Squarespace: Pros: easy to update, re-sizes images automatically, beautiful templates.
+2. Squarespace: Pros: easy to update website builder.
+Re-sizes images automatically, beautiful templates.
 Cons: Not free.
-Plans start at $12/month or $96/year.

 3. Tumblr: Pros: free, simple blog-style feed of text and images.
 Easy to integrate with social media (see IFTTT in #8 below).
 Cons: Limited customization.

 Tidy up your ideas